kevinshawn2008-design/STOCK-PRICE-PREDICTION-MODEL/README.md

-This repository contains a machine learning project designed to forecast stock price trends using the K-Nearest Neighbors (KNN) classification or regression algorithm.
+This repository contains My first machine learning project designed to forecast stock price trends using the K-Nearest Neighbors (KNN) classification or regression algorithm.

+This is my minor project for the Corizo machine learning course.

 Here is a breakdown of what the project entails based on the repository structure: